 The ghost of Ernest Hemingway would like to haunt the isle of Cuba.
-In Miramar there is the Hemingway Marina.
-Several bars and hotels in Havana Viejo display portraits of Hemingway in various heroic poses on their walls.
-A famous Hemingway daiquiri is served in many places.
+In Miramar, there is the Hemingway Marina, several bars and hotels in Havana Viejo display portraits of Hemingway in various heroic poses on their walls and a famous Hemingway daiquiri is served in many places.
 The flea market stalls in the Parque Cespedes have always sold disintegrating paperbacks of Adios a las Armas and El Viejo y el Mar, and sometimes books by Hemingway in English, in all the years I have come here.

 Most Cubans have never read Hemingway and never will.
-In fact most Cubans have no idea who Hemingway was, and only recognize the name as that of the marina, or, in some cases, the famous daiquiri.
+In fact, most Cubans have no idea who Hemingway was and only recognise the name as that of the marina, or, in some cases, the famous daiquiri.
 The myth of Ernest Hemingway as a Cuban national idol has not enjoyed much traction since the very early 1960s, when Ernest Hemingway and Fidel Castro were often photographed smoking cigars together or sharing a comradely embrace.

 Now that Norman Mailer has joined the shades of ancient evenings, the only American writer who still carries a torch for Ernest Hemingway is Joan Didion, upon whom the influence of Hemingway has not been entirely wonderful.
 The irksome repetitions and overly precious one-line paragraphs in Didion come directly out of Hemingway and the pregnant white space he famously left around his sentences.
 The tough, laconic, manly men who serve as fantasy heroes in Didion’s fiction have the unmistakable Hemingway touch.
 So do the shrieking pansies and suicidal homos she scatters through her books for spice, like pineapple rings on a Christmas ham.
 If Didion did not have the mind of a steel trap up her sleeve, she would be Ernest Hemingway, much to the detriment of American letters.

 How did it happen?
-Why why why did the creator of Lady Brett Ashley and Jake with the missing testicle sink so precipitously in our regard?
+Why did the creator of Lady Brett Ashley and Jake-with-the-missing-testicle sink so precipitously in our regard?
 Hemingway was a lousy writer.
 A phony writer.
 A writer whose books are a tissue of falsehoods and moronic clichés of masculinity.
-A mendacious, ridiculous, deluded buffoon of a writer intoxicated by fame to the point of writing drivel.
+A mendacious, ridiculous, deluded buffoon of a writer, intoxicated by fame to the point of writing drivel.
 A malicious, unscrupulous, pig-headed bully who stole every good idea he ever had from his betters and turned those ideas into banalities.
 A Harlequin romance novelist masquerading as a pioneer of literary modernism.

-Perhaps it’s because time has peeled away the testosterone facial mask of this endlessly posturing, preening, pathetic cheerleader of the bullring and killer of elephants and tigers, revealing a callow sissy whom his transgendered son didn’t hesitate to address as “her.”
-Perhaps it’s because white space so readily suggests an absence of mental activity instead of a plenum of immanent meaning.
+Perhaps it’s because time has peeled away the testosterone facial mask of this endlessly posturing, preening, pathetic cheerleader of the bullring and killer of elephants and tigers, revealing a callow sissy whose transgendered son didn’t hesitate to address as “her”.
+Perhaps it’s because white space so readily suggests an absence of mental activity, instead of a plenum of immanent meaning.
 Perhaps it’s simply the fact that daiquiris have gone out of fashion.